What is a knowledge base AI? A complete 2026 overview

 The fix is giving you fine-grained control.
 A good platform lets you define the AI's personality, limit its knowledge to specific sources for different scenarios, and set up clear rules for when it should get involved.
 A huge plus is the ability to test the AI's performance on thousands of your past tickets before it ever interacts with a customer.
 With eesel AI's AI agent, you have complete control over automation rules and can test everything with a powerful simulation mode, so you know exactly what to expect.

-A view of the eesel AI simulation dashboard, which tests the AI's performance on past tickets before deployment.
+A view of the eesel AI simulation dashboard, which tests the AI

-Making internal knowledge accessible (without a six-month setup)
+Making internal knowledge accessible (with the right platform)

 Finally, you can set up an internal assistant in Slack or Teams to instantly answer employee questions about HR policies, IT issues, or sales processes.
 A solid internal AI saves everyone from asking and answering the same things over and over.